TonyCWeng/Practice_Problems/notes/java_and_oop.md

 ### Abstract Class
 - Cannot be instantiated.
 Serves as a superclass for other classes to extend from.
+- Can have constants, members, method stubs, and defined methods.
+Methods and members of an Abstract class can be of any visibility.

 ## Inheritance
 - when one class (subclass) inherits properties from another class (superclass) in the form of methods and fields (variables that belong to a class)